ethereum/ethereum-org-website/src/content/nft/index.md

 NFTs power a new creator economy where creators don't hand ownership of their content over to the platforms they use to publicise it.
 Ownership is baked into the content itself.

 When they sell their content, funds go directly to them.
-If the new owner was to go on and re-sell the NFT, the original creator can even automatically receive royalties because the creator address is part of the token's metadata – metadata which can't be modified.
+If the new owner then sells the NFT, the original creator can even automatically receive royalties.
+This is guaranteed every time it's sold because the creator's address is part of the token's metadata – metadata which can't be modified.

 <InfoBanner shouldSpaceBetween emoji=":eyes:">
   <div>Explore, buy or create your own NFT art/collectibles...</div>